NathanVaughn/nathanv.me/content/work-experience/emerson/index.md

 {{< gallery_image src="116877349_3464102140280816_544464818060577747_n.jpg" caption="An example of an NPS 30 Large ET valve that I am currently responsible for" >}}

-Currently, I support some of Fisher's largest sliding stem valves, high pressure cavitation protection valves, and many cryogenic designs.
+Currently, I support some of Fisher's largest sliding stem valves, high-pressure cavitation protection valves, and many cryogenic designs.
 As Fisher has been around since the 1880, this presents many unique challenges, especially as some of these products were designed and sold before desktop computers were available.